 Perhaps looking to get into the rooftop camping game, but don’t want to spend $3,000 and don’t need the ability to sleep 3 or 4 people.
-If you can get by with a smaller overall footprint and are OK with a soft-sided tent, Tepui makes the Explorer Ayer 2 at what we think is an entry-level price point.
+If you can get by with a smaller overall footprint and are OK with a soft-sided tent, Tepui makes the Explorer Ayer 2 at what we think is an entry-level price point, just over $1,000.

 The floor area in the Ayer 2 is 4 feet by 7 feet.
 In our book, this makes it a snug 2-person layout or an adequate living space for one person.
 Note that at this size, you are going to want to be pretty comfortable with the person you are sharing the tent with — when sleeping, you will be shoulder-to-shoulder.

 The good news about the smaller floor area is that it is also a smaller footprint on top of your vehicle.
 For narrower vehicles like a Subaru Outback (a common rooftop tenting vehicle, we notice), the Ayer 2 will have a nice, slim profile on the road and will not hang over the sides.
 A larger tent isn’t quite as compact and may have some extra space bleeding out from the sides of the car.

 There are many things we really like about the Ayer 2, even besides the reasonable price.
 The entire unit weighs just 95 pounds, so is perhaps one of the easier ones to handle of anything on the market.
 It is common for these tents to be 150 or even 200 lbs.
 Installing it is a piece of cake, especially if you can have a helper.
 Because of the lighter weight, it is going to be rated as OK for nearly any factory-mounted vehicle roof rack.